open-component-model/ocm/docs/README.md

 number of transportation steps.

-This is achieved by signing a normalized form of a component version description, including the digests of the described artefacts, but not the technical access specifications used to access the artefact in the environment, where the signature is created.
+This is achieved by signing a normalized form of a component version description, which is independent of a concrete serialization format of a [component descriptor](ocm/model.md#component-descriptor) It includes the digests of the described artefacts, but not the technical access specifications used to access the artefact in the environment, where the signature is created.